Sign Reversal of Boer-Mulders Functions from Semi-inclusive Deep-Inelastic Scattering to the Drell-Yan Process

 Table~\ref{tab:sign} summarizes the theoretical expectations for the signs of the BM functions discussed above.
 First, the valence $u$ and $d$ BM functions of the nucleons have negative signs.
 Second, the valence-quark BM functions of the pions are also predicted to be negative, just like those of the nucleons.
 Third, the antiquark BM functions in the nucleons are also negative, based on the meson-cloud model.
 Finally, Table I shows that the signs of these BM functions will reverse and become positive for the DY process.

 We now compare the predictions shown in Table I with the experimental results.
 The BM functions of the nucleons can be extracted from the azimuthal angular distribution of charged pions produced in unpolarized SIDIS~\cite{boer98}.
 At leading twist, the $\cos 2\phi$ term in the angular distribution is proportional to the product of the nucleon's BM functions $h^\perp_1$ and the Collins fragmentation functions $H^\perp_1$ for quarks hadronizing into charged pions.
 The angle $\phi$ refers to the azimuthal angle of the produced pion with respect to the lepton scattering plane.
-At the low $p_T$ region, the $\langle \cos 2 \phi \rangle$ moment has been measured by the HERMES~\cite{hermes13} and COMPASS~\cite{adolph14} collaborations.
-An analysis of these $\langle \cos 2 \phi \rangle$ data for pion SIDIS was performed~\cite{barone10a} by assuming the following functional form for BM functions
+At the low $p_T$ region, the $\langle \cos 2 \phi \rangle$ moment has been measured by the HERMES~\cite{hermes13} and COMPASS~\cite{adolph14} collaborations. \bc{The average $Q^2$ for the HERMES SIDIS measurement is 2.4 GeV$^2$ and a somewhat higher value of 3.8 GeV$^2$ for COMPASS.} \bc{An analysis of these $\langle \cos 2 \phi \rangle$ data for pion SIDIS was performed~\cite{barone10a} by including the leading-twist contribution of the BM function and the twist-4 contribution of the Cahn effect~\cite{cahn}.
+For the low-$P_T$ region, $P_T \le 1$ GeV, the perturbative QCD effect is expected to be negligible~\cite{chay}.} The BM functions are assumed to have the following functional form~\cite{barone10a}:

 where $q$ refers to the quark flavor and $h_1^{\perp q}$ and $f_{1T}^{\perp q}$ are the BM and Sivers functions, respectively.
-Equation~(\ref{eq:bmfit}) assumes the same $x$ and $k_T^2$ dependencies for the BM and Sivers functions with the sign and magnitude of the proportionality factor $\lambda_q$ determined from the data.
-The Sivers functions determined from a fit~\cite{barone10a} to the polarized SIDIS data together with the Collins fragmentation functions from~\cite{anselmino09b} were used.
-The analysis yielded the best-fit values of $\lambda_u = 2.0$ and $\lambda_d = -1.1$.
-Since the Sivers function for $u (d)$ is negative (positive), these best-fit values imply that the BM functions $h_1^{\perp u}$ and $h_1^{\perp d}$ are both negative, in agreement with the theoretical expectation shown in Table~\ref{tab:sign}.
+Equation~(\ref{eq:bmfit}) assumes the same $x$ and $k_T^2$ dependencies for the BM and Sivers functions with the sign and magnitude of the proportionality factor $\lambda_q$ determined from the data. \bc{Equation~(\ref{eq:bmfit}) also assumes that the BM function has the same $Q^2$ evolution as the Sivers function, which was assumed to have the same evolution as the unpolarized parton distribution function $f^q_1$.} The Sivers functions determined from a fit~\cite{anselmino09a} to the polarized SIDIS data together with the Collins fragmentation functions from~\cite{anselmino09b} were used.
+The analysis~\cite{barone10a} yielded the best-fit values of $\lambda_u = 2.0$ and $\lambda_d = -1.1$.
+Since the Sivers function for $u (d)$ is negative (positive), these best-fit values imply that the BM functions $h_1^{\perp u}$ and $h_1^{\perp d}$ are both negative, in agreement with the theoretical expectation shown in Table~\ref{tab:sign}. \rd{It should be cautioned that the extraction of the BM function in SIDIS depends sensitively on the treatment of the Cahn effect.
+Future SIDIS data taken at higher $Q^2$ to minimize the high-twist Cahn effect is of great interest~\cite{barone10a}.}

 It should be noted that the signs of the Collins fragmentation functions are not determined experimentally, since only the product of two Collins fragmentation functions is measured in the $e^+ e^-$ experiments at Belle~\cite{ralf} and Babar~\cite{lees14}.
 The signs of the Collins fragmentation functions were determined in~\cite{anselmino09b} such that the extracted $u$ and $d$ transversity distributions have the same signs as the corresponding $u$ and $d$ helicity distributions (that is, positive for the $u$ quark and negative for the $d$ quark transversity distributions).
 It is reassuring that the signs of the extracted $u$ and $d$ BM functions from SIDIS~\cite{barone10a} agree with theoretical expectation~\cite{bm-bag-model,bm-diquark,bm-nc,bm-rel,bm-lattice}.